click-contrib/click-plugins/README.rst

 ----

-Lets say you develop a commandline interface and someone requests a new feature that is absolutely related to your project but would be very difficult to integrate into the current codebase, or maybe its just too domain specific to be supported directly.
+Lets say you develop a commandline interface and someone requests a new feature that is absolutely related to your project but would have negative consequences like additional dependencies, major refactoring, or maybe its just too domain specific to be supported directly.
 Rather than developing a separate standalone utility you could offer up a `setuptools entry point <https://pythonhosted.org/setuptools/setuptools.html#dynamic-discovery-of-services-and-plugins>`_ that allows others to use your commandline utility as a home for their related sub-commands.
-You get to choose where these sub-commands or sub-groups CAN be registered but the plugin developer gets to choose where it IS registered.
+You get to choose where these sub-commands or sub-groups CAN be registered but the plugin developer gets to choose they ARE registered.
 You could have all plugins register alongside the core commands, in a special sub-group, across multiple sub-groups, or some combination.

 Enabling Plugins
 ----------------

-For a more detailed example see the `examples <js/examples>`_ section.
+For a more detailed example see the `examples <https://github.com/click-contrib/click-plugins/tree/master/examples>`_ section.

-The only requirement is decorating ``click.group()`` with another decorator that attaches the external ``click.command()`` or ``click.group()``.
+The only requirement is decorating ``click.group()`` with ``click_plugins.with_plugins()`` which handles attaching external commands and groups.
+In this case the core CLI developer registers CLI plugins from ``core_package.cli_plugins``.

 .. code-block:: python